agnopm/ports/CONTRIBUTING.md

 GitHub) and just copy the URL and paste it here.

-If the software doesn't have a "website", so to speak, then just paste the URL of where one can find the source code.
+If the software doesn't have a "website", so to speak, then just paste the URL of where one can find the source code, e.g. GitHub.

 ### Maintainer and Packager

 These two are related but not the same.
 The maintainer is he (or she) who is keeping up with updates and keeping the port up-to-date.
-The packager is whoever originally made the port.
+The packager is whoever originally wrote the port.

 Both of these are to remain present, even if they are both the same.

-The format goes "First name Last name <some at email dot com>".
+The format goes "Firstname Lastname, some at email dot com".
 If you are uncomfortable with sharing your first and last name you can use your username.
-But no mixing of real name and username, and it can't be only first name or only last name.
+But no mixing of real name and username, and it can't be only first name or only last name, to avoid confusion on if it's your username or not.

 ### OS Depends and agno Depends

 `OS Depends` and `agno Depends` both tell the user what this piece of software needs in order to be built or to run correctly.
-Dependencies are comma separated (for readability).
+Dependencies are space separated (for scriptability).
 If there are no dependencies then they can just be left empty (or one of them empty) etc.

 `OS Depends` is talking specifically about what the OS's package manager has available.